 What is MonkeyPox?

-Monkeypox is a zoonotic orthopoxvirus, meaning it’s caused by germs that spread between animals and people; that appears similar to smallpox, although significantly less deadly.
+Monkeypox is a zoonotic orthopoxvirus, meaning it’s caused by germs that spread between animals and people; it appears similar to smallpox, although significantly less deadly.
 Most outbreaks in Europe and elsewhere in the Western Hemisphere are related to the exotic pet trade and international travel.

 The virus has two variants: the West African strain and the Central African strain.